TDarkShadow/iheartnewvegas/main.md

 - To install mods that were downloaded manually, be it from **Nexus** or from other sources lacking a mod manager download option, click the ![Install](MO2/MO_Archive.png) button in Mod Organizer 2.
 Browse to the location of the downloaded file, and double-click on it to add it to MO2.
 On the left pane, click the empty checkbox next to the mod to activate it.
 - To install mods downloaded through your mod manager, click the **Downloads** tab on the right pane of Mod Organizer 2.
 Right-click the downloaded mod, and select **Install**.
 On the left pane, click the empty checkbox next to the mod to activate it.

 > ℹ️ By default, use the name provided by Mod Organizer 2 when installing a mod, unless stated otherwise.
-These names are required for the last step in our installation, that of sorting mods according to a provided text file, to work correctly.
+These names are required for the last step in our installation (that of sorting mods according to a provided text file) to work correctly.

 ## xNVSE PLUGINS